-• A comprehensive listing of all third party in-kind contributions to the MEP project;

-- The value of each third party in-kind contribution established in accordance with 2 C.F.R.
-Section 200.306 and the Federal cost principles set forth in 2 C.F.R. part 200, Subpart E.; - The allocation method(s) used by the Non-Federal Entity for purposes of allocating third party in-kind contributions to the MEP award.
+- A comprehensive listing of all third party in-kind contributions to the MEP project; - The value of each third party in-kind contribution established in accordance with 2 C.F.R.
+Section 200.306 and the Federal cost principles set forth in 2 C.F.R. part 200, Subpart E.; and - The allocation method(s) used by the Non-Federal Entity for purposes of allocating third party in-kind contributions to the MEP award.
 See 2 C.F.R.
-Section 200.405; and - For in-kind contributions of personnel, the percentage of time that such personnel will be dedicated to the MEP Project.
-If the percentage of time is 100% dedicated to the MEP project and personnel is classified as a full-time employee as defined under applicable State labor law, then the individual(s) is considered to be full time personnel under 15 C.F.R.
-Section 290.4(c)(4).
-Therefore, the 50% in-kind limitation under 15 C.F.R.
-Section 290.4(c)(5), would not apply. - D. Documenting Subrecipient Cost Contributions.
+Section 200.405. - D. Documenting Subrecipient Cost Contributions.
 Non-Federal cost share contributions by subrecipients must comply with the allowability and documentation requirements set forth in 2 C.F.R.
 Section 200.306 and with the record access and record retention requirements set forth in 2 C.F.R.
-Section 200.330(a)(6) and 200.333.
+Section 200.331(a)(5) and 200.333.
 At a minimum, the following documents should be maintained by the Center and made available upon request of the Grants Officer or in the event of an audit: - Subaward Agreement with detailed budget; - Documentation to support valuation of non-Federal cost share being contributed by the subrecipient; and - Subrecipient Financial Reporting to the Non-Federal Entity.